-- After severe contraction ongoing recovery is taking hold following an asymmetric-V-shaped trajectory. - ▶ A 16.7% q-o-q GDP growth in Q3.
-Policy measures have proven to be effective. - Significantly lower impact of the second wave of the pandemic.
-Risk to be carefully managed.
+- After severe contraction in Q2, the ongoing recovery is taking hold following an asymmetric-V-shaped trajectory. - ▶ A 16.4% q-o-q GDP growth in Q3.
+Policy measures have proven to be effective. - ▶ Significantly lower impact of the 2nd wave of the pandemic, exceeding expectations with a 0.4% q-o-q GDP growth in Q4.